Professor Dean Sutcliffe

 - Trying to define the notion of sociability in relation to the instrumental music of the later eighteenth century

 - Eighteenth-century music

 - Schenkerian voice-leading analysis

-- Editor of the new journal Eighteenth-Century Music, published by Cambridge University Press
+- Editor of the journal Eighteenth-Century Music, published by Cambridge University Press

 Selected publications and creative works (Research Outputs)

 - Sutcliffe, W. D. (2017).
 Reviving Haydn: New Appreciations in the Twentieth Century.
 JOURNAL OF THE AMERICAN MUSICOLOGICAL SOCIETY, 70 (1), 257-261.
 10.1525/jams.2017.70.1.257